CESARBR/opencensus-go/exporter/graphite/Readme.md

 ## Implementation Details

-The format to feed data into Graphite in Plaintext is `<metric path> <metric value> <metric timestamp>`.
+To feed data into Graphite in Plaintext, the following format must be used: `<metric path> <metric value> <metric timestamp>`.

   - `metric_path` is the metric namespace.
   - `value` is the value of the metric at a given time.
   - `timestamp` is the number of seconds since unix epoch time and the time in which the data is received on Graphite.

-## Common Questions
+## Frequently Asked Questions

-###How the stats data is handled?
+### How the stats data is handled?

-In this exporter the stats data is aggregated into Views (which are essentially a collection of metrics, each with a different set of labels).
+The stats data is aggregated into Views (which are essentially a collection of metrics, each with a different set of labels).
 To know more about the definition of views, check the [Opencensus docs](https://github.com/census-instrumentation/opencensus-specs/blob/master/stats/Export.md)

 ### How the path is built?